-The WHSD administration, faculty, students and their parents recognize that education is an extremely important activity and that their school must maintain the highest level of dignity, commitment, and seriousness of purpose In this spirit, the following rules govern student dress and appearance.
+The Honesdale High School administration, faculty, students and their parents recognize that education is an extremely important activity and that their school must maintain the highest level of dignity, commitment, and seriousness of purpose.
+Accordingly, the Honesdale High School has established and maintained a high standard of dress and appearance among its students.
+In this spirit, the following rules govern student dress and appearance.

-The following rules apply to female students while at school or a school-sponsored activity:
+The following rules apply to female students:

-- 1. Female students will not be permitted to wear skin-tight clothing, objectionable form fitting blouses, or short tops to expose a bare midriff. - 2.
-Female students will not be permitted to wear undershirts, muscle shirts, mesh shirts or see-through clothing, tank tops, sleeveless shirts or garments designed for sportswear (sweat pants, etc.).
-Leggings or yoga pants are not permitted unless they are worn with a dress or skirt that is a minimum of fingertip length.
-School appropriate garments must be worn under see-through articles of clothing. - 3.
-Female students will not be permitted to wear objectionable short dresses or skirts.
-Skirts or dresses must be a minimum of fingertip length. - Female students will not be permitted to wear headbands, sunglasses, or hats. - 5.
+- Female students will not be permitted to wear skin tight clothing, objectionable form fitting blouses, or short tops to expose a bare midriff. - Female students will not be permitted to wear undershirts, muscle shirts, mesh shirts or see-through clothing, tank tops, sleeveless shirts or garments designed for sportswear (sweat pants, etc.).
+School appropriate garments must be worn under seethrough articles of clothing.

+- Female students will not be permitted to wear objectionable short dresses or skirts.Skirts or dresses must be a minimum of fingertip length. - 4.
+Female students will not be permitted to wear headbands, sunglasses, or hats. - 5.
 Shirts, tops, pants, accessories and tattoos will not be permitted that display imprints not in good taste for a school atmosphere.
-These include, but are not limited to slogans and pictures that are sexually offensive; slogans and pictures that promote drug use; and slogans or pictures that advertise alcohol or beer products and/or consumption.

-- 6. Female students will not be permitted to wear any item of apparel that has holes or tears in it. - 7.
-Female students may not wear shorts or shorts modified to look like a skirt. - 8.
-Female students may not wear jackets or coats to classes unless they are designed for inside wear. - 9.
+These include, but are not limited to slogans and pictures that are sexually offensive; slogans and pictures that promote drug use; and slogans or pictures that advertise alcohol or beer products and/or consumption. - Female students will not be permitted to wear any item of apparel which has holes or tears in it. - 7.
+Female students may not wear shorts or shorts modified to look like a skirt. - Female students may not wear jackets or coats to classes unless they are designed for inside wear. - 9.
 Female students may wear earrings only in their ears.
 Any other body piercing jewelry will not be permitted.
 Ear gauges/plugs are not permitted. - 10.
 Only natural hair colors are allowed.
 No unnatural patterns are allowed. - 11.
 Female students will not be permitted to wear excessively baggy clothing.

-The following rules apply to male students while at school or a school-sponsored activity:
+The following rules apply to male students:

-- Male students will not be permitted to wear objectionable form fitting clothing. - 2.
-Male students will not be permitted to wear beards or mustaches. - 3.
-Male students will not be permitted to wear undershirts, muscle shirts, mesh shirts or see-through clothing, tank tops, sleeveless shirts or garments designed for sportswear (sweat pants, etc.).
-School appropriate garments must be worn under see-through articles of clothing. - Male students will not be permitted to wear shirts unbuttoned unless the shirt is covering an acceptable shirt worn underneath; as a vest would be worn. - 5.
-Male students will not be permitted to wear earrings or any other body piercing jewelry.
+- 1. Male students will not be permitted to wear objectionable form fitting clothing. - 2.
+Male students will not be permitted to wear beards or mustaches. - Male students will not be permitted to wear undershirts, muscle shirts, mesh shirts or see-through clothing, tank tops, sleeveless shirts or garments designed for sportswear (sweat pants, etc.).
+School appropriate garments must be worn under see-through articles of clothing. - 4.
+Male students will not be permitted to wear shirts unbuttoned unless the shirt is covering an acceptable shirt worn underneath; as a vest would be worn. - Male students will not be permitted to wear earrings or any other body piercing jewelry.
 Ear gauges/plugs are not permitted. - 6.
 Male students will not be permitted to wear headbands, sunglasses, or hats. - 7.
 Shirts, tops, pants, accessories and tattoos will not be permitted that display imprints not in good taste for a school atmosphere.
-These include, but are not limited to slogans and pictures that are sexually offensive; slogans and pictures that promote drug use; and slogans or pictures that advertise alcohol or beer products and/or consumption. - 8.
-Male students will not be permitted to wear any item of apparel, which has holes or tears in it. - 9.
-Male students may not wear shorts. - Male students may not wear jackets or coats to classes unless they are designed for inside wear. - 11.
+These include, but are not limited to slogans and pictures that are sexually offensive; slogans and pictures that promote drug use; and slogans or pictures that advertise alcohol or beer products and/or consumption. - Male students will not be permitted to wear any item of apparel which has holes or tears in it. - Male students may not wear shorts. - Male students may not wear jackets or coats to classes unless they are designed for inside wear. - 11.
 Only natural hair colors are allowed.
-No unnatural patterns are allowed.

-12. Male students will not be permitted to wear excessively baggy clothing.
+No unnatural patterns are allowed. - 12.
+Male students will not be permitted to wear excessively baggy clothing.